Rori Harmon: Early life and high school career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Texas 2021 Basketball Commitments".
+Rivals.
+Retrieved March 15, 2022.; "2021 Team Ranking".
+Rivals.
+Retrieved March 15, 2022.;

 College career

-As a freshman, Harmon quickly emerged as the starting point guard for the Longhorns.
+Harmon had five years as a college player, as she had a medical redshirt from a knee injury in the 2023-24 season after 12 games As a freshman, Harmon quickly emerged as the starting point guard for the Longhorns.
 Harmon's 30 point career high against Iowa State played a major role in securing the first Big 12 Championship for the Longhorns since 2003.
 Harmon earned many accolades her freshman season.
 These accolades include 4-time Big 12 Freshman of the Week, All-Big 12 Second Team, Big 12 All-Defensive Team, Big 12 All-Freshman Team, Big 12 Freshman of the Year, and Big 12 Tournament Most Outstanding Player.
 Also, Harmon became the first freshman in Texas women’s basketball history to earn All-American honors as she was voted honorable mention by the Associated Press.
 Harmon also broke Terri Mackey’s record of most assists by a freshman in school history.
+On 02/05/2026, she broke the school’s all time steals record.